New Zealand Air Training Corps: Post World War II and compulsory military training

-Modernization and Restructuring
+Modernization and restructuring

-The Corps remained part of the Royal New Zealand Air Force until 1971 when the Government decided to disband it.
-This caused a public outcry, with tremendous support from such organisations as the Returned Services Association, Brevet Clubs and the Air Force Association, and the Government was forced to reconsider its decision.
-Reorganisation saw many schools cease cadet support.
-By 1970 Sea Cadet and Air Training Corps (ATC) units had decreased to 55 units with 3,200 cadets.

-From 1972 the ATC separated from the RNZAF and came under the umbrella of the newly formed New Zealand Cadet Forces, along with the Sea Cadets and New Zealand Cadet Corps as a voluntary organisation under the Minister of Defence's responsibility.
-The open units were required to be initiated and funded by the community.
-The Chief of Defence Forces was authorised to "direct and supervise" the Cadet Forces and provide military support, initially restricted to providing uniforms, training and some equipment at a cost of no greater than $400,000.
+By 1970 Sea Cadet and ATC units had decreased to 55 units with 3,200 cadets.
+In 1971 the government decided to disband the ATC.
+This caused a public outcry, with support for the ATC coming from such organisations as the Returned Services Association, Brevet Clubs and the Air Force Association, forcing the Government to reconsider its decision.
+Instead, from 1972 the ATC was separated from the RNZAF and came under the umbrella of the newly formed NZCF, along with the Sea Cadets and New Zealand Cadet Corps, as a voluntary organisation under the Minister of Defence's responsibility.
+Units were required to be initiated and funded by the community.
+The Chief of Defence Forces was authorised to "direct and supervise" the Cadet Forces and provide military support, initially restricted to providing uniforms, training and equipment at a cost no greater than $400,000.

 Although no longer an integral part of the services, the ATC is still administered by the Ministry of Defence.
-Under new legislation, the Air Cadet League was formed for the purpose of providing a supporting and funding role, although part of the annual Defence vote was, and still is, allocated to the Cadet Forces.
+Under new legislation, the Air Cadet League was formed for the purpose of providing a supporting and funding role, although part of the annual Defence vote is still allocated to the Cadet Forces.

 Centralised supervision was established under a Commandant.
 Regular Force Defence personnel, under the control of the Commandant, provided support units at five locations around New Zealand.
-ATC Officers ceased to have "Queen's Commissions" and were appointed by the Minister of Defence with Cadet Force commissions, effectively remaining civilian volunteers on an unpaid basis with authority to wear military uniform and rank.
+ATC Officers ceased to have "Queen's Commissions" and are appointed by the Minister of Defence with Cadet Force commissions, effectively remaining civilian volunteers on an unpaid basis with authority to wear military uniform and rank.

-In 1978, as a result of the Human Rights Act, Women were accepted in the Air Training Corps for the first time.
-In 1990, No. 38 (Wigram) Squadron of the NZCF was the first to appoint a female Cadet Unit Commander.
+Women were first accepted into the ATC in 1978 as a result of the Human Rights Commission Act 1977.
+The first recorded Woman to hold a commission in the New Zealand Air Training Corps was on the 28th of July 1978.
+In 1990, No. 38 (Waimairi) Squadron of the NZCF was the first to appoint a female Cadet Unit Commander.

-Around the same time, the vision of the NZCF changed to become a force based predominantly on adventure and youth development with a military flavour, rather than one based primarily on military training and preparation for the Armed Forces.
-The aim of this new thrust was to teach “good citizenship skills” to Cadets.
+During these changes, the focus of the NZCF changed from primarily military training and preparation for the Armed Forces to become predominantly based on adventure and youth development with a military flavour.
+The aim of this new thrust was to teach "good citizenship skills" to cadets.

 By 1985 the ATC had increased to 50 units.
-A resurgence of interest since 1989, attributed to the movies such as Top Gun and Iron Eagle, saw unit numbers expand to around 100 units, many in areas that did not previously have Cadet units.
+A resurgence of interest since 1989, attributed to the movies such as Top Gun and Iron Eagle, saw unit numbers expand to around 100 units, many in areas that did not previously have cadet units.